When is the MDAW?

 When should I arrive?

-You should plan on arriving between 2 and 4 p.m. on Sunday, June 24.
+If you’re a residential student, you should plan on arriving between 2 and 4 p.m. on Saturday, June 21st.
 Registration will be held in the lobby of Urness Hall on the Augsburg campus in Minneapolis.
 At registration you will receive camp materials and your dorm room assignment.
 You should be prepared to pay the remaining balance of your institute fee at registration.
 We are able to accept cash, checks, and credit cards as forms of payments – just let us know if you’d like to pay by credit card.
-If you are a commuting student, please arrive by 6 p.m. to register before the opening meeting.
+If you are a commuting student, please arrive between 4 – 5:30pm to register before the opening meeting.
 We will be having the opening meeting in Foss Hall if you arrive late.

-Middle School students should arrive by 9 a.m. on Monday, June 24 in the lobby of Foss Hall.
+Middle School students should arrive by 9 a.m. on Monday, June 16 in the Foss Hall Atrium.
 Registration will take place before that day’s first activities.
 Daily activities will occur from 9 a.m. to 5 p.m. for Middle School students.

 When do I depart?